IPSScienceVisualization/Workshops/Tokyo2017/README.md

 * Tutorial 2: [Volumetric Domemaster Rendering with yt](https://github.com/IPSScienceVisualization/Workshops/blob/master/Tokyo2017/Volumetric%20Fisheye%20Rendering%20with%20yt.ipynb)
 * Tutorial 3: [Using Programmable Graphics Shaders](https://github.com/IPSScienceVisualization/Workshops/blob/master/Tokyo2017/Using%20Graphics%20Shaders.ipynb)

-The Uniview Bundle demoing the programmable graphics shaders is available in this repository as well.
+The Uniview bundle demoing the programmable graphics shaders is available in this repository as well.

 If you are unable to get the programming environment set up locally, you can run the code remotely here: [jupyter.adlerplanetarium.org](http://jupyter.adlerplanetarium.org).
 This was set up for the workshop and I make no promises on how long this link will be live.